SRI-CSL/trio-quicly/quicly_specification.md

 sends no new application data.
 During CLOSING it MAY retransmit CONNECTION_CLOSE in response to incoming ack-eliciting packets.
 After a short deadline (e.g., 3 × PTO), it MUST enter DRAINING and send nothing further.
-If an endpoint receives a CONNECTION_CLOSE at any time, it MUST immediately enter DRAINING and send nothing further until the drain period ends.
+If an endpoint receives a CONNECTION_CLOSE at any time, it SHOULD send CONNECTION_CLOSE and then MUST immediately enter DRAINING and send nothing further until the drain period ends.

+QUIC-LY reuses QUIC Transport error codes where applicable for the details in the CONNECTION_CLOSE frame.

+When the connection encounters PROTOCOL_VIOLATION situations or other errors that make the connection unusable, it SHOULD send CONNECTION_CLOSE (with an appropriate error code) and enter DRAINING.

 ## Idle Timeout

 Independently of the above, if no ack-eliciting packets are received for longer than `idle_timeout_ms`, the endpoint MAY silently close the connection.

-# Error Handling

-QUIC-LY reuses QUIC Transport error codes where applicable.
-The following additional error codes are defined for CONNECTION_CLOSE (and potentially application close), encoded as QUIC varints:

-* `QUICLY_MALFORMED_CONFIG (0xface01)`: The CONFIG or CONFIG-ACK frame is not well-formed or violates encoding rules.
-* `QUICLY_UNSUPPORTED_PARAM (0xface02)`: A required parameter is unsupported by the peer.

-Endpoints MUST ignore unknown CONFIG parameters and only fail the connection when a required parameter is missing or invalid by local policy.

 # Security Considerations